sungnga/nextjs-furniture-boutique-app/README.md

   - In pages/signup.js file:
     - Import the handleLogin helper function
     - Once we get the token back from the request, call the helper function and pass in the token as an argument
-    - This will get a cookie in the browser for this particular token
+    - This will set a cookie in the browser for this particular token
+    - Once handleSubmit is completed, a new user is successfully created, and a cookie is added to the browser, this helper function redirects user to the account page
     ```js
     import { handleLogin } from '../utils/auth';